rails/rails/guides/source/association_basics.md

 end
 ```

-Each instance of the `Author` model will have these methods:
+An instance of the `Author` model can have the following methods:

 ```
 books